technofocus-pte/dplyadptm365cpltdepth/Labguides/Lab10/Lab10.md

     ```
     Select **Save** on the top right to save the topic.

-    ![A screenshot of a computer AI-generated content may be
-incorrect.](./media/im62.png)

 4. Click on the **+** symbol below the Trigger node.
 Select the **Add a tool** option and select **New prompt** option under that.

     ![](https://raw.githubusercontent.com/LODSContent/DPCP-030-dplyadptm365cpltdepth/main/Labguides/Lab10/media/img23.png)